 Developed in 1998, the Skookum (apparently meaning "sweet") comes from crossing the Munchkin with the LaPerm.
 It was previously known as the LaMerm.
 It is described as the Shirley Temple of cats - short, sweet and curly-haired.
 The rex-type curly fur is low-shedding.
 Although both the LaPerm and Munchkin are recognised by TICA in the USA, this hybrid is not yet recognised.
 Skookums are playful and often described as natural clowns.

-Developed in 2002, the Napoleon Cat is a hybrid (a breed developed from a deliberate cross between two existing breeds) between the Munchkin and the Persian/Exotic including the Himalayan (Colourpoint) Persian.
-Longhaired Munchkins already exist, but the Napoleon combines traits from both breeds into a unique look.
+Developed in 2002, the Minuet (formerly called the Napoleon Cat) is a hybrid (a breed developed from a deliberate cross between two existing breeds) between the Munchkin and the Persian/Exotic including the Himalayan (Colourpoint) Persian.
+Longhaired Munchkins already exist, but the Minuet combines traits from both breeds into a unique look.
 It is neither a short-legged Persian nor a bushy-furred Munchkin.
-The Napoleon is a short-legged cat with heavy boning, round head, round eyes and a colourful coat.
+The Minuet is a short-legged cat with heavy boning, round head, round eyes and a colourful coat.
 Its fur can be either long (like the Persian) or short like the Exotic.
 Its features are intermediate between the two parent breeds.
-A pure Napoleon is 75% Persian/Exotic and 25% Munchkin.
-It does not have the snub nose, nor even the nose break aabove the nose, of the Persian, but at the same time it doesn't have the wedge-shaped head or walnut-shaped eyes of the Munchkin.
+A pure Minuet is 75% Persian/Exotic and 25% Munchkin.
+It does not have the snub nose, nor even the nose break above the nose, of the Persian, but at the same time it doesn't have the wedge-shaped head or walnut-shaped eyes of the Munchkin.
 As with other breeds derived from the Munchkin, long-legged variants also occur.

 A curl-eared Munchkin-type cat has been bred using crosses to the American Curl breed.